 Introduction

+“A story contains muliple meanings that can be discussed, questioned and reinterpreted.”

+(Brooks in Tredway & Generett, 2015)

 There are national and international policy drives for the inclusion of indigenous knowledge into the science curriculum.
 Following on from this has been extensive research into which knowledge to include, how to include it, as well as papers and books on indigenous knowledge paradigms and arguments supporting its inclusion into western education systems (Aikenhead, Elliott & Dean, 2010; Author1Surname, 2006; Author2Surname, 2014; Ogguniyi,2007a; 2007b).
-The main motivation for this research thrust centres on redress, equity, inclusion and relevance for indigenous students.
-Although most of the studies into IK in science education are qualitative, they tend, in South Africa especially, to follow a conventional academic format with underpinning scientific modes of knowledge validation, including contractual ethics, an objectivity stance and a distancing of the researcher.
-While aiming for the championing of ‘Other’, for the inclusion of the marginalised and for breaking the apartheid legacy which included social and intellectual separation, the researcher is ironically usually setting himself or herself apart.
+The motivation for this research thrust centres on redress, equity, inclusion and relevance for indigenous students.
+Although most of the studies are qualitative, they tend, in South Africa especially, to follow a conventional academic format with underpinning scientific modes of knowledge validation, including contractual ethics, an objectivity stance and a distancing of the researcher.
+While aiming for the championing of ‘Other’, for the inclusion of the marginalised, and for breaking the apartheid legacy which included social and intellectual separation, the researcher is ironically usually setting himself or herself apart.

-In this paper we show how we entered into the research through positioning ourselves alongside research participants; we present stories of our life experiences to illustrate how these experiences shaped the purpose, design, researcher roles and relationships with communities, and the outcomes of our studies.
+In this paper we show how we entered into the research through positioning ourselves alongside research participants – a significant aspect of IK research, (Lowan, 2012).
+We present stories of our life experiences to illustrate how these shaped the purpose, design, researcher roles and relationships with communities, and the outcomes of our studies.
 We report on the often obscure role researchers’ life experiences and their view of reality have in research processes.
-We consider such a position crucial especially for science education, where the neutrality and objectivity as stressed in the science disciplines is often influential.
-The conventional science paradigm is at odds with participative indigenous knowledge research (Smith, 1999).
-We present these case studies of larger IK research projects in the genre of story which allows for multiple realities and the interweaving of complex meanings.
+We consider such a position crucial especially for science education, where the neutrality and objectivity as stressed in the science disciplines is often influential andodds with participative indigenous knowledge research (Smith, 1999).
+We present these case studies from larger IK research projects, in the genre of story which allows for multiple realities and the interweaving of complex meanings.

 Indigenous Knowledge research methodology in South Africa

 Indigenous knowledge here refers to the understandings and skills developed by communities and passed from generation to generation over long periods of time.
-This does not imply that it is not dynamic.
-It is knowledge that may be unique to a certain society or culture but is modified in response to community change.
-IK is embedded in a worldview which Cobern (1996:585) describes as: “..non-rational presuppositions on which conceptions of reality are grounded…”
+This does not imply that it is not dynamic; it is modified in response to community change.
+IK is embedded in a worldview which Cobern (1996:585) describes as: “...non-rational presuppositions on which conceptions of reality are grounded…”.
+Stories may point to an underlying worldview from which the researcher sets out.

 Research into IK is often motivated by the recognition of its neglected and threatened status.
-Research projects aiming for redress, and arguing for the inclusion of multiple worldviews and traditional wisdom still (predominantly) go about research from a western scientific perspective, using established forms to publish the knowledge, using the academic stance as the centre and the writer as the knowledge holder – lauded by name yet depersonalised as a human being.
+Research projects aiming for redress, and arguing for the inclusion of multiple worldviews and traditional wisdom still (predominantly) as mentioned, follow a western scientific perspective, using established forms to publish the knowledge, using the academic stance as the centre and the writer as the knowledge holder – lauded by name yet depersonalised as a human being.
 (Usually the opposite of the situation of the ‘research subjects’ who have their thoughts, words, histories and actions analysed, yet remain ‘anonymous’ - and uncredited for their contribution to the knowledge).
 As Freire critiques: ‘… the more you put gloves on our hands in order to avoid contamination with reality, the better a scientist you are…’ (Shor & Freire, 1987:13).
-We argue that IK research has not gone far enough in crossing these barriers between ‘self’ and ‘other’ or in harmonising different epistemologies and ways of being.
-While much is written about the need for the inclusion of participant’s voices and also for ‘dialogue between Western and Indigenous academia and their knowledge systems…’ (Drouin-Gagne, 2014: 59) – the voice and person of the researcher is usually absent.
+We argue that IK research has not gone far enough in crossing these barriers between ‘self’ and ‘other’.
+While much is written about the need for the inclusion of participant’s voices and also for ‘dialogue between Western and Indigenous …knowledge systems…’ (Drouin-Gagne, 2014: 59) – the position of the researcher is usually absent.